Hot chicken sandwiches bring home the burn — and can be made meatless, too

-Though the origins of many now-common dishes are muddled in mystery, hot chicken’s history, a spicy tale of love and deception, revenge and surprise, is alive and well.
+Though the origins of many now-common dishes are muddled in mystery, hot chicken’s history, a spicy tale of love and revenge, is alive and well.

 I wrote about it this week after experiencing the heat while visiting Los Angeles recently.
 No, hot chicken didn’t originate in Los Angeles.
 Nashville’s Prince’s Hot Chicken Shack was the first place to sell the dish.
 There, the most popular order is bone-in chicken quarters, fried to a crisp and doused in red, fiery spice.
 But a few years ago, a member of the family, Kim Prince, opened Hotville in L.A.’s Baldwin Hills neighborhood.
-She serves the same recipe her great-great uncle started selling in the 1930s.
+She makes the same recipe her great-great uncle started selling in the 1930s.
 You can order bone-in pieces, which are served with slices of white bread and pickles; fish, which is fried and covered in the same blend of spices; or hot chicken sandwiches.

 After I took my first bite of a hot chicken sandwich at Hotville, in the key of Music City Medium, I thought I was going to be all right.
 The heat is warming at first, like a glowing ember, cozy and soft.
 So I took another bite.
 But as you chew and swallow, the fireworks start to pop.
 I put the sandwich down and reeled in my chair.
 My hubris couldn’t handle the heat.